 Energised by his dinner, Raffles dances dizzily to the live soundtrack of traditional tunes as locals suck back shisha pipes and quite probably question if the aromatic tobaccy they’re smoking is of the whacky variety – for surely our small blonde nut-job is an hallucination.

-As the days passed we explore Muscat and became smitten with a city full of forts, frankincense and fabulous food.
+We found so many things to do in Muscat and quickly became smitten with this city of forts, frankincense and fabulous food.

 Of particular appeal is that Oman’s capital has given the proverbial bird to the mine’s-bigger-than-yours ethos of some of its neighbours.